Keeping kids entertained at home

 Baking isn't just a tasty exercise - it tests important skills like following instructions, weighing ingredients and getting creative with decorations.
 Give older teens more responsibility by setting them the challenge of cooking an easy dinner for the family.

 Science, Technology, Engineering and Maths - there are lots of toys and activities designed to help develop skills in these four important subjects.
-Whether it's counting, programming or experimenting, kids from all ages can learn from a range of cool activities.
+Whether it's counting, programming or experimenting, kids of all ages can learn from a range of cool activities.

 Set up a study station